BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 C.  We do not currently allow any outside process to determine the outcome of the RNG

+### RTS 7B

+**RTS requirement 7B**
+As far as is reasonably possible, games and events must be implemented fairly and in accordance with the rules and prevailing payouts, where applicable, as they are described to the customer.

+**RTS implementation guidance 7B**
+a.
+Games should implement the rules as described in the rules available to the customer before play commenced.
+b.
+The mapping of the random inputs to game outcomes should be in accordance with prevailing probabilities, pay tables, etc.
+c.
+When random numbers, scaled or otherwise, are received, eg following a game requesting a sequence of random numbers, they are to be used in the order in which they are received.
+For example, they may not be discarded due to adaptive behaviour.
+d.
+Numbers or sequences of numbers are not to be discarded, unless they fall outside the expected range of numbers required by the virtual event – such an occurrence should result in an error being logged and investigated.

+> **Implementation**
+A. Game logic is implemented and tested agains the rules available to Customers
+B. Pay Tables are used to determine the prizes won by players
+C. Numbers are not discarded in any adaptive fashion

 ## RTS 8

 ## RTS 9